spiffyjr/spiffy-navigation/README.md

 ## Creating containers

 Creating navigation containers is done via the module configuration using the `spiffy_navigation` key.
 The containers array can take two types of values: a string and an array.
-If you pass a string the be pulled from the service manager if it exists and, if not, will be instantiated directly.
+If you pass a string the container will be created from a provider matching the name if it exists, pulled from the service manager or instantiated directly.
 If you pass an array the container is built using the ContainerFactory::create() method.

 ```php
 <?php